 Management tests the deferred sales commission asset for recoverability quarterly.
 Significant assumptions utilized to estimate the company's future average assets under management and undiscounted future cash flows from back-end load shares include expected future market levels and redemption rates.
 Market assumptions are selected using a long-term view of expected average market returns based on historical returns of broad market indices.
-As of June 30, 2006, management used average market return assumptions of 5% for fixed income and 8% for equity to estimate annual market returns.
+As of September 30, 2006, management used average market return assumptions of 5% for fixed income and 8% for equity to estimate annual market returns.
 Higher actual average market returns would increase undiscounted future cash flows, while lower actual average market returns would decrease undiscounted future cash flows.
-Future redemption rate assumptions ranging from 23% to 26% were determined by reference to actual redemption experience over the five-year, three-year, one-year and current periods ended June 30, 2006, calculated as a percentage of the company's average assets under management represented by back-end load shares.
-An increase in the actual rate of redemptions would decrease undiscounted future cash flows, while a decrease in the actual rate of redemptions would increase undiscounted future cash flows.
-These assumptions are reviewed and updated quarterly.
-Estimates of undiscounted future cash flows and the remaining life of the deferred sales commission asset are made from these assumptions and the aggregate undiscounted future cash flows are compared to the recorded value of the deferred sales commission asset.
+Future redemption rate assumptions ranging from 23% to 26% were determined by reference to actual redemption experience over the five-year, three-year, one-year and current periods ended September 30, 2006, calculated as a percentage of the company's average assets under management represented by back-end load shares.
+An increase in the actual rate of redemptions would decrease undiscounted future cash flows and the remaining life of the deferred sales commission asset are made from these assumptions and the aggregate undiscounted future cash flows and the recorded value of the deferred sales commission asset.
 Management considers the results of these analyses performed at various dates.
-As of June 30, 2006, management determined that the deferred sales commission asset was not impaired.
+As of September 30, 2006, management determined that the deferred sales commission asset was not impaired.
+If management determines in the future that the deferred sales commission asset was not impaired.
 If management determines in the future that the deferred sales commission asset is not recoverable, an impairment condition would exist and a loss would be measured as the amount by which the recorded amount of the asset exceeds its estimated fair value.
-Estimated fair value is
+Estimated fair value is determined using management's best estimate of future cash flows discounted to a present value